saikurelli/saikurelli/README.md

 🌱
 I’m currently learning ...
 Clojure and Functional Programming

+🤘
+I'm an active member of Texas ACM, UT's chapter of ACM, and serve as the Finance VP.
+I also am a TA for CS 303E.
+You'll probably see me around the GDC, so feel free to say hi!

 🎾
 In my free time, I enjoy playing tennis and even racquetball since the courts are closer. :)